 logo

 What are economic values (EVs)?
-How Economic Values are calculated Production efficiency traits Robustness traits Industry averages for EVs Additional resources
+EV's updates Current EV's How EV's are calculated Production efficiency traits Robustness traits Industry averages for EVs Additional resources

-Economic values (EV's) are an estimate of the dollar value to a NZ dairy farmer of a unit change in each trait.
+Economic Values (EV's) are an estimate of the dollar value to a NZ dairy farmer of a unit change in each trait.
 Ten traits have been identified as having a measurable economic value to NZ farmers.
-Economic values represent the dollar value of a one-unit increase in one of the traits if all the other trait values were held constant.
+Economic Values represent the dollar value of a one-unit increase in one of the traits if all the other trait values were held constant.
+Breeding Worth EVs are reviewed and updated annually by NZ Animal Evaluation using five-year rolling averages to reflect current farm economics, view the latest values on this page.

 Further reading

+Economic Values are based on five-year rolling averages of key costs and income streams.
+Calculations of economic values account for milk production, historical and current milk prices, income from culls, surplus cows and calves, the cost of feed, the cost of generating replacements and general dairy farm expenses.
 The economic values are applied on a 'profit per unit' basis.
-For example, one additional kg of protein creates an estimated $7.10 of additional profit when all other trait values remain the same.
+For example, one additional kg of protein creates an estimated $6.80 of additional profit, when all other trait values remain the same.

 Economic value ($/unit change)